-(o) "Continuous Emissions Rate Monitoring System (CERMS)" means the total equipment required for the determination and recording of the pollutant mass emissions-rate (in terms of mass per unit of time).

-(p) "Continuous Parameter Monitoring System (CPMS)" means all of the equipment necessary to meet the data acquisition and availability re-quirements of Section 12.3, to monitor process and control device operational parameters and other information and to record average operational parameter value(s) on a continuous basis.

-(q) "Electric Utility Steam Generating Unit" means any steam electric generating unit that is constructed for the purpose of supplying more than one-third of its potential electric output capacity, and more than 25 MW of electrical output, to any utility power distribution system.
-Any steam supplied to a steam distribution system for the purpose of providing steam to a steam-electric generator that would produce electrical energy for sale is also considered in determining the elec-trical energy output capacity of the affected facility.

-(r) "Emission Reduction Credit (ERC)" means a unit of emission reduc-tion (in tpy) that has been issued by the Control Officer in accord-ance with the provisions set forth in Sections 12.3.6 and 12.7.

-(s) "Emissions Unit" means any part of a stationary source that emits, or would have the potential to emit, any regulated NSR pollutant and in-cludes an electric utility steam generating unit.
-For purposes of Sec-tion 12.3, there are two types of emissions units as described in par-agraphs (1) and (2) of this definition:

-(1) A "new emissions unit" is any emissions unit which is (or will be) newly constructed and which has existed for less than two (2) years from the date such emissions unit first operated.
-For the purposes of this definition, the date an emissions unit first operated shall not be extended by any shakedown period es-tablished pursuant to paragraph (aa)(6) of Section 12.3.2.

-(2) An "existing emissions unit" is any emissions unit that does not meet the requirements in paragraph (1) of this definition.
-A re-placement unit is an existing emissions unit.

-(t) "Federally Enforceable" means all limitations and conditions which are enforceable by the Administrator.

-(u) "Federal Land Manager" means, with respect to any lands in the United States, the Secretary of the Department with authority over such lands.

-(v) "Fugitive Emissions" means those emissions which could not rea-sonably passthrough a stack, chimney, vent, or other functionally equivalent opening.

-(w) "Lowest Achievable Emission Rate (LAER)" means, for any source, the morestringent rate of emissions based on the following:

-(1) The most stringent emission limitation which is contained in the implementation plan of any state for such class or catego-ry of stationary source, unless the owner or operator of the proposed major stationary source demonstrates that such limitations are not achievable; or
+- (I) "Continuous Emissions Rate Monitoring System (CERMS)" means the total equipment required for the determination and recording of the pollutant mass Emissions rate (in terms of mass per unit of time). - (m) "Continuous Parameter Monitoring System (CPMS)" means all of the equipment necessary to meet the data acquisition and availability requirements of Section 12.3, to monitor process and control device operational parameters and other information and to record average operational parameter value(s) on a continuous basis. - (n) "Emission Reduction Credit (ERC)" means a unit of emission reduction (in tpy) that has been issued by the Control Officer in accordance with the provisions set forth in Sections 12.3.6 and 12.7. - (o) "Emissions Unit" means any part of a Stationary Source that emits, or would have the Potential to Emit, any regulated NSR pollutant and includes an electric utility steam generating unit.
+For purposes of Section 12.3, there are two types of Emissions Units as described in paragraphs (1) and (2) of this definition: - (1) A "New Emissions Unit" is any Emissions Unit which is (or will be) newly constructed and which has existed for less than two (2) years from the date such Emissions Unit first operated.
+For the purposes of this definition, the date an Emissions Unit first operated shall not be extended by any shakedown period established pursuant to paragraph (aa)(6) of Section 12.3.2. - (2) An "Existing Emissions Unit" is any Emissions Unit that does not meet the requirements in paragraph (1) of this definition.
+A replacement unit is an Existing Emissions Unit. - (p) "Lowest Achievable Emission Rate (LAER)" means, for any source, the more stringent rate of Emissions based on the following: - (1) The most stringent Emission Limitation which is contained in the implementation plan of any State for such class or category of Stationary Source, unless the Owner or Operator of the proposed major Stationary Source demonstrates that such limitations are not achievable; or - (2) The most stringent Emission Limitation which is achieved in practice by such class or category of Stationary Sources.
+This limitation, when applied to a major modification, means the LAER for the new or modified Emissions Units within the Stationary

-(2) The most stringent emission limitation which is achieved in practice by such class or category of stationary sources.
-This limitation, when applied to a major modification, means the LAER for the new or modified emissions units within the sta-tionary source.
-In no event shall the application of the term permit a proposed new or modified stationary source to emit any pollutant in excess of the amount allowable under an applicable new source standard of performance.
+Source.
+In no event shall the application of the term permit a proposed new or modified Stationary Source to emit any pollutant in excess of the amount allowable under an applicable New Source standard of performance.

-For purposes of this definition only, the term "any state" means a state, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, and American-Samoa, and in-cludes the Commonwealth of the Northern Mariana Islands.
+For purposes of this definition only, the term "any State" means a State, the District of Columbia, the Commonwealth of Puerto Rico, the Virgin Islands, Guam, and American Samoa, and includes the Commonwealth of the Northern Mariana Islands.